st-matskevich/audio-guide-bot/README.md

       - You can set the machine configuration to the minimal one (1 shared vCPU, 0.614 GB RAM)
       - You can set the storage type to HDD
       - You can reduce storage size to 10 GB
-0. Copy Cloud SQL instance connection name, which can be found on the Overview page for your instance, and save it to `GCP_SQL_INSTANCE_CONNECTION_NAME` GitHub variable
+0. Copy Cloud SQL instance connection name, that can be found on the Overview page for your instance, and save it to `GCP_SQL_INSTANCE_CONNECTION_NAME` GitHub variable
 0. [Create a user](https://cloud.google.com/sql/docs/postgres/create-manage-users#creating) for your Cloud SQL instance
 0. [Create a database](https://cloud.google.com/sql/docs/postgres/create-manage-databases#create) for your Cloud SQL instance
 0. [Create a Cloud Storage bucket](https://cloud.google.com/storage/docs/creating-buckets#create_a_new_bucket) in `GCP_PROJECT_REGION` region